Self-Adaptive Systems: A Systematic Literature Review Across Categories and Domains: Methodology

 We further identified the application domain of each paper, if applicable.
+If the research has an application focus, the application domain is the business/application sector of the work (e.g. IoT, IaaS, Automotive), otherwise it is the engineering domain (e.g., Web Services, Robotics), or the more general domain (e.g., Bio-inspired, Software Engineering, Security).
 The application domains are shown in the attribute matrices at the end of the paper and the top 10 most common application domains are summarized in Table~\ref{tab:domains}.
+Please refer to Tables~\ref{tab:analytical} through~\ref{tab:empirical} for the complete list of papers that we assigned to each application domain.

-\subsection{Snowballing}
+\subsubsection{Snowballing}

 To capture additional papers, snowballing was used on the papers included in the attribute matrix.
 Where possible, each paper was added to a Scopus list where the references were extracted automatically.
 This step captured 90\% of the papers in the matrix.
 Any paper that was referenced more than five times was eligible to be considered.
 These papers were then filtered through the same criteria as the original papers from the dblp step (i.e., abstracts, CORE rankings).
 From this step, 23 new papers were added.
 These papers were categorized into the five categories following the same approach as before.
 The final counts for each category are shown in Table~\ref{tab:categories} and are considered in the ratios reported in the previous section.
+Please refer to Tables~\ref{tab:analytical} through~\ref{tab:empirical} for the complete list of papers that we assigned to each category.